gpvigano/AsImpL/README.md

 from which some source code (in particular TextureLoader.cs and parts of LoaderObj) came.
 The OBJ file loader is inspired by [Runtime OBJ Loader], [unity-obj-loader], [unity-remote-obj-loader] and all the people who shared their ideas (e.g. [Bartek Drozdz]).
 The first asynchronous loading implementation comes from [unity-remote-obj-loader].
+The triangulation implementation is derived from [Erik Nordeus's tutorial](https://www.habrador.com/tutorials/math/10-triangulation/).

 Thanks in advance to all the people who contributed and will contribute in any way to this project.

 ### Contributing